top of page

 Mark joined the R-G group in Summer 2022 as a PhD student after completing a B.Sc at the University of Windsor.
 His initial interests focused on fluorescence spectroscopy, and biochemical sciences.
 For his PhD, under the co-supervision with the Mutus group, he is focusing his research on the development of novel fluorescent-based detection techniques for microplastics and gases based on π-conjugated polymer films and nanoparticles

-Amit continued his research journey in the Rondeau-Gagné group in Fall 2022 after completing a B.Sc in Chemistry and Biochemistry at the University of Windsor.
-As an Honours student in the R-G group, his research focused on the photocrosslinking of soft semiconductors with polydiacetylene.
-In his M.Sc, will build from his experience with polydiacetylenes and conjugated polymers to further investigate the development of hybrid materials with enhanced mechanical properties and charge transport in organic electronics.
+Amit began his PhD in the R-G group in Winter 2025 after after completing a B.Sc and M.Sc in Chemistry at the University of Windsor.
+As an M.Sc student in the R-G group, his research focused on the photocrosslinking of soft semiconductors with polydiacetylene.
+In his PhD, Amit is exploring novel synthetic methods for semiconducting polymers and novel strategies to control their solid-state properties towards improved materials and organic electronics.

 Undergraduate Researchers